-Definition: The shaded pole induction motor is simply a self-starting single-phase induction motor whose one of the pole is shaded by the copper ring.
+Definition: The shaded pole induction motor is simply a self-starting single-phase induction motor whose one of the poles is shaded by the copper ring.
 The copper ring is also called the shaded ring.
-This copper ring act as a secondary winding for the motor.
+This copper ring acts as a secondary winding for the motor.
 The shaded pole motor rotates only in one particular direction, and the reverse movement of the motor is not possible.

 Why the Shaded Pole Induction Motor designs for low power rating?

-The power losses are very high in the shaded pole induction motor.
-And the power factor of the motor is low.
-The starting torque induces in the induction motor are also very low.
+The power losses are very high in the shaded pole induction motor, and the power factor of the motor is low.
+The starting torque induces in the induction motor is also very low.
 Because of the following reasons the motor has poor efficiency.
 Thus, their designs are kept small, and the motor has low power ratings.

 Construction of Shaded Pole Induction Motor

 The shaded pole motor may have two or four poles.
 Here in this article, we use the two-pole motor for the sake of simplicity.
 The speed of the motor is inversely proportional to the number of poles used in the motor.

 Stator – The stator of the shaded pole motor has a salient pole.
 The salient pole means the poles of the magnet are projected towards the armature of the motor.
 Each pole of the motor is excited by its exciting coil.
 The copper rings shade the loops.
 The loops are known as the shading coil.

 The poles of the motor are laminated.
 Lamination means multiple layers of material are used for making the poles.
 So, that the strength of the pole increases.

 The slot is constructed at some distance apart from the edge of the poles.
 The short-circuited copper coil is placed in this slot.
 The part which is covered with the copper ring is called the shaded part and which is not covered by the rings is called the unshaded part.